Crusoe Kurddal: Acting roles

+Even though Crusoe Kurddal was a master woodcarver, he was also in high demand as an actor in the Australian film business.
+Without the extensive and brokerage services offered to artists, this type of lifestyle would not be feasible.
 In 2006, Crusoe Kurddal played the leading role as Ridjimiraril in Rolf de Heer's Ten Canoes.
 It was the first movie filmed entirely using Australian Aboriginal languages and is a moral tale set in Arnhem Land.
 Ten Canoes was a critically acclaimed film, winning Best Film at the Australian Film Institute Awards and Un Certain Regard Special Jury Prize at the 2006 Festival de Cannes.
-He has also acted in the movies Australia and Mad Max: Fury Road.
+Set in Australian Arnhem Land, Ten Canoes narrates a primal adventure story about forbidden love.
+The narrator gives a story within the story about his ancestors while on a hunt.
+The narrator describes the great warrior and tribal chief, Ridjimiraril (Crusoe Kurddal), with three wives—one jealous, one clever, and one beautiful.
+The narrator describes the story as one of Ridjimiraril's wives disappears and Ridjimiraril suspects that a visiting stranger has kidnapped her.
+He begins on a path of revenge, determined to save his wife.
+The story continues with all that is to come in his route of vengeance.
+In addition to Ten Canoes, Crusoe Kurddal has also acted in the movies Australia and Mad Max: Fury Road.
 He was also a musician who acted and created music for the drama The Sleeping Warrior.